In this article, you'll learn to customize Timing's interface and tracking behavior to your liking.

 - Shortcut to start/stop a Timer: You can press this key combination in any app to start a new timer or stop the currently running one.

-- Also fall back to tracking via Screen Recording when required: If enabled, Timing will automatically fall back to tracking via Screen Recording when it can't track app usage via the Accessibility API.
+- Also fall back to tracking via Screen Recording when required: If this option is enabled and the Screen Recording permission has been granted in System Settings, Timing will automatically fall back to tracking via Screen Recording when it can't track app usage via the Accessibility API.
 Please refer to our Frequently Asked Questions for more information.

 - Advanced Accessibility tracking: Advanced Accessibility tracking lets Timing gather more details for Firefox, Skype, Slack and a few other apps.
 If you encounter problems with resizing these apps' windows, try turning this setting off.